uit-hdl/chatbot-for-mental-health/library/mental-health/mental_health/61_personal_relationships.md

 Nevertheless, there are some practical steps you can take together to make things easier.

-# Planning a family

-If you are planning a family, there are a number of issues that you need to discuss with your partner early on, such as the risk of your child developing schizophrenia, how you will manage having a child, and, if you are a woman, the possibility that you will relapse after giving birth or during the pregnancy.
+[Present only if relevant] If you are planning a family, there are a number of issues that you need to discuss with your partner early on, such as the risk of your child developing schizophrenia, how you will manage having a child, and, if you are a woman, the possibility that you will relapse after giving birth or during the pregnancy.
 There will be decisions that are not easy to make, but information from your healthcare team can aid in difficult discussions.
 As mentioned in Chapter 5, some medications used to treat schizophrenia may not be suitable for use during pregnancy.
 Therefore, you should discuss your options with your doctor before trying to conceive a child.

-[`S` are for those with schizophrenia, while `F` is intended for family members]
+[present `S` to schizophrenia patients and `F` for family members (ask if unsure)]

 - Learn more about schizophrenia
   - S: Explain it to your friends and family